VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 2.1 Summary

 - The current model of town-based parcel maintenance with voluntary submittal to the state has reached its limits in data quality and currentness
-- If municipalities are to remain responsible for reappraisals, grand list maintenance, and tax mapping, any additional per-parcel funding should be contingent on their submittal of standardized GIS parcel data to the state
+- If municipalities are to remain responsible for reappraisals, grand list maintenance, and tax mapping, any additional per-parcel funding should be contingent on the submittal of standardized GIS parcel data to the state
 - Any change in the jurisdiction responsible for tax assessments/reappraisals should be accompanied by corresponding adjustments to the processes, responsibilities, and resources for tax mapping to ensure statewide consistency and accuracy

 ## 2.2 Justification

 Vermont has 256 municipalities: 237 towns, 10 cities, 5 unincorporated towns, and 4 gores.
-Unlike other states with county government that often oversees the task, in Vermont individual municipalities are responsible for parcel mapping of taxable lands in their jurisdiction.
-Most towns budget to hire a GIS vendor to maintain their digital parcel data and depend on them to reflect any changes to parcel geometry since the town's last update.
+In Vermont individual municipalities are responsible for parcel mapping of taxable lands in their jurisdiction, unlike other states with county governments that often oversee the task.
+Most towns budget to hire a GIS vendor to maintain their digital parcel data and reflect any changes to parcel geometry since the town's last update.
 Frequency of geometry updates varies depending on the needs and resources of the town, with some updates performed annually and others completed every two to three years or more.
 Some towns do not update their digital parcel geometry.
-Town oversight of parcel mapping is typically the responsibility of its listers or assessors.
+Town oversight of parcel mapping is typically the responsibility of listers or assessors.
 Accuracy of taxation and identification of land-based and parcel-related trends suffer without a tight relationship between grand list and map maintenance.

 The [Statewide Property Parcel Program](https://vcgi.vermont.gov/data-and-programs/parcel-program) publishes municipal parcel map data joined to the annual statewide grand list in a uniform, digital format (see [Glossary: VT GIS Parcel Data Standard](#vermont-gis-parcel-data-standard)).
 The Program relies on towns voluntarily sharing updated parcel geometry with VCGI, typically via their vendor (see [Appendix 2](#a21-current-shared-responsibility-model-town-maintenance)).
 VCGI reviews submissions, performs any edits required for standard compliance, and makes the data publicly available with [enhanced functionality](https://github.com/VCGI/documentation/blob/main/parcelviewer4/User_Guide.md).
-The data drive applications such as the [Vermont Parcel Viewer](https://maps.vcgi.vermont.gov/ParcelViewer/), which draws more than 500,000 unique views a year, and offers raw spatial data which sees over 1 million unique views a year.
+The data drive applications such as the [Vermont Parcel Viewer](https://maps.vcgi.vermont.gov/ParcelViewer/), which draws more than 500,000 unique views a year, and are also provided as raw spatial data which sees over 1 million unique views a year.
+Parcel data are one of the state's most-used spatial datasets.

-This voluntary method of sourcing parcel data has supported one of the State of Vermont's most-used spatial datasets, including state, regional, and local efforts in emergency management, natural resources policy and planning, permitting and compliance, and transportation.
+This voluntary method of sourcing parcel data has supported state, regional, and local efforts in emergency management, natural resources policy and planning, permitting and compliance, and transportation.
 Parcel data also support efforts to address pressing issues such as flood response, resilience planning, and housing.
 All municipalities may use these data and applications to display their parcels digitally and free of charge.
 Some towns pay vendors for additional map services such as custom web applications and print map production.
 The overarching incentive for municipal parcel data maintenance is for towns to ensure the most accurate, consistent, and timely data exist across all representations of land ownership and location, be that in grand list tables or on maps that see high use.

 While relatively successful, improvements are needed in the current town-sourced model of parcel data maintenance and publishing.
 About 60% of municipalities have submitted updated parcel geometry to VCGI within the last year.
 In contrast, about 16% of municipalities have not submitted updated parcel geometry to VCGI in over three years, indicating a divide in participation in the Parcel Program and limitations to its voluntary model.
 Inaccurate, stale data impacts downstream uses that are now dependent on this information.

 ### 2.2.1 Submittal Status

-VCGI tracks municipal parcel data maintenance and voluntary submittals in the [Parcel Program's Town Mapping Status application](https://maps.vcgi.vermont.gov/parcelstatus/), updated weekly.
+VCGI tracks municipal parcel data maintenance and voluntary submittals in the [Parcel Program's Town Mapping Status application](https://maps.vcgi.vermont.gov/parcelstatus/), which is updated weekly.
 These statistics represent five years (2020 - 2024) of oversight of the Statewide Property Parcel Program.
 They highlight the need for improvements to the current data maintenance model.

 As of October 24, 2024:
 - **90%** of towns are edited/updated by vendors or the town.
 10% do not maintain their data and receive limited edits/updates by VCGI